fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 * Ensure that the link contains `newchart` followed by a hyphen (`-`) and the data format for the new chart.
 If you want to use JSON data, set it to `json`, whereas for XML data, set it to `xml`.
 If you use the data URL method, specify `xmlurl` or `jsonurl` as its value.

 * The rest of the value (after another hyphen) of the `link` attribute defines the data source.
 When you set `json` or `xml` as the data format, the data is taken from a specific id of a `linkeddata` element in the same JSON data.
-If you set it to `xmlurl` or `jsonurl`, it its taken from the path you specify.
+If you set it to `xmlurl` or `jsonurl`, the data is taken from the path you specify.

 * Next, specify the complete data needed for the descendant charts in the `linkeddata` object of the parent chart.
 Each element of `linkeddata` is an object with two properties - `id` and `linkedchart`.
 You need to use the `id` property, to map data for each descendant chart with its parent chart.
 Note that `id` should be unique for each item. `linkedchart` attribute contains the full data for the specific descendant chart as string (JSON or XML).